 Length x width = total floor area in m 2

-Step two: Work out areas that will not be heated.
+Step two: Identify areas that will not be heated.
 For example, areas of the room with permanent fittings such as toilets, sinks and baths.

 Step three: Remove the total for the non-heated floor area from the total floor area.